Here I give my personal thoughts and recommendations on

 System One.
 While no longer supported and ancient by modern standards, it

-still achieves a respectable level of performance, easily 10dB better than
+still achieves a respectable level of performance, easily a factor of ten

 In the "22" configuration it has two analogue channels (two generator